dhoulder/lizard-evolution/r-package/README.md

   The build process needs to be able to find the libraries that the DREaD_ds library depends on.

+* Make sure you've built the latest version of the underlying C++ librray first.
+See `../src/README.md`

 * Change your working directory to the one containing this `README.md` if you're not already here. e.g.
   ```